artialex/artialex.github.io/public/notes/Rendering.md

 Types of rendering:

-- Real-time rendering - best speed; interactive graphics, video games
+- Real-time rendering - best speed; used in interactive graphics, video games
-- Pre-rendering - best quality; animation, movies, video effects, photorealism
+- Pre-rendering - best quality; used in animation, movies, video effects, photorealism

-Methods or techniques of rendering:
+Methods / techniques of rendering:

 - [[Rasterization]] <!--and Scanline rendering --> is very fast and is a good option for real-time rendering
 - [[Ray tracing]] which looks far more realistic